 AIO is here to give the content to people bit by bit, so they can have enough time to digest and reflect on it.

 Daily conversation with AIO helps to build good habits.
 It is not there just to measure daily walking distance or amount of drank water.
 It is an app that brings awareness on different habits and their consequences.

-AIO was created for every person that wants to improve their health awareness and to have a different lifestyle.
-For that reason, AIO is for those who feel an urge to make changes, want a healthier life but do not know where to start or how to keep consistency.
+AIO was created for every person that wants to improve their health awareness and have a different lifestyle.
+For that reason, AIO is for those who feel an urge to make changes, want a healthier life but do not know where to start or how to stay consistent.

 Considering the huge amount of content that the app must be able to host, it took only around a year from ideation to execution.
 In fact, the team of three to six people was working on the content for more than six months.
 When the project started in 2018, four people were involved.

 AKQA provided whole technical, IT support by building the product.
 They also assisted the team with the name and the brand.
 “AKQA provided IT support because AIO did not have a CTO or IT person, initially,” says Steffen Otkjær, Managing Director at AKQA.

 Building content and having the validation from health practitioners and psychiatrists was a huge undertaking.
 “Health is a sensitive area.
 The knowledge we provide to the users has to be well-documented, researched, and executed” says Rikke Clausen.

 Moreover, health application using AI chatbot technology is totally different from common chatbots providing the customers information about, for example, opening hours of a shop.
 The creators could not afford to get something wrong when people’s health comes into play.